 Settlements

 Lopez v.
 The Urology Center of Colorado, Case No. 2022-cv-30037 (D. Colo.).
 Migliaccio & Rathod filed suit on behalf of patients against the Urology Center of Colorado, for not protecting patient data.
-A settlement was reached in that case, compensating class members for time spent addressing the breach and for any identity theft or fraud they may have suffered.
-More details about the settlement are available on the settlement website.
+The court granted final approval of a nationwide settlement covering 137,000 patients, which provided reimbursement for damages, including lost time, and two years of credit monitoring and identity protection.

 Carmack v.
 Snap-On Inc., Case No. 2:22cv695 (E.D Wis).
 Migliaccio & Rathod LLP filed suit against American automotive tools manufacturer, Snap-on, Inc. (“Snap-on”), for failing to safeguard sensitive associate and franchisee data in a ransomware data breach that occurred from March 2022.
 Recently, we have reached a settlement in this case and the court has granted preliminary approval.
 The Settlement establishes a $400,000 fund to repay Settlement Class Members for their lost time and out-of-pocket expenses.
-The Settlement also reflects Snap-on’s enhancements of its security practices and
+The Settlement also reflects Snap-on’s enhancements of its security practices and its commitment to continuing to enhance its security practices as threats evolve, including continued phishing training.
+More details about the settlement are available on the settlement website.

 For information on current Data Breach cases, visit Our Data Privacy Lawyers in DC.